ronak0624/swurf-savings-backend/README.md

 ## API Routes
+For shifts：
+- Get all shifts of certain user (including deleted shifts)

-- /:username/allShifts
+  - URL: /:username/allShifts
+  - Method: GET
+- Get all shifts of certain user (not including deleted shifts)
+  - URL: /:username/shifts
+  - Method: GET
+- Delete all shifts of certain user
+  - URL: /:username/shifts
+  - Method: DELETE
+- Post a new shift of certain user
+  - URL: /:username/shifts
+  - Method: POST

+- Get certain shift of certain user by id
+  - URL: /:username/shift/:id
+  - Method: GET
+- Delete certain shift of certain user by id
+  - URL: /:username/shift/:id
+  - Method: DELETE

+For saving goals：
+- Get all saving goals of certain user (including deleted or achieved saving goals)
+  - URL: /:username/allSavingGoals
+  - Method: GET
+- Get all saving goals of certain user (not including deleted or achieved saving goals)
+  - URL: /:username/savingGoals
+  - Method: GET
+- Delete all saving goals of certain user
+  - URL: /:username/savingGoals
+  - Method: DELETE
+- Post a new saving goal of certain user
+  - URL: /:username/savingGoals
+  - Method: POST

+- Get certain saving goal of certain user by id
+  - URL: /:username/savingGoal/:id
+  - Method: GET
+- Delete certain saving goal of certain user by id
+  - URL: /:username/savingGoal/:id
-  - .get
+  - Method: DELETE

 ## Strectch Goals

-- Use Plaid API for bank account linking
+- Use Plaid API for bank account linking.
 - Use Uber driver and other API to submit new shift automaticly.
-- Use different calculation for rush hour and non-rush hour & non rush hour
+- Use different calculation for rush hour & non rush hour.

 ## Tech We Used